ashleydavies/data-pool/README.md

-# net-server-sync
+# data-pool

-net-server-sync is a library for handling inter-server data aggregation in Roblox, written in TypeScript.
+data-pool is a library for handling inter-server data aggregation in Roblox, written in TypeScript.

 ## What does it do?

-net-server-sync allows you to define `Pool`s, which allow all Roblox servers within the same game to aggregate portions of information which is automatically shared amongst them to form an eventually-consistent global set of information on every server.
+data-pool allows you to define `Pool`s, which allow all Roblox servers within the same game to aggregate portions of information which is automatically shared amongst them to form an eventually-consistent global set of information on every server.